My Menu

 Here's my official biography:

 Jolene Gutiérrez grew up on a farm in northeastern Colorado, surrounded by animals, plants, and history.
-She is an award-winning teacher-librarian and has been working with diverse learners at Denver Academy since 1995.
-She’s a wife of 24 years and mama to two young adults, three dogs, two cats, and an ever-rotating variety of other rescue animals.
-Jolene is an active member of SCBWI, The Author’s Guild, and KidLitCollective, and a co-creator of #KidlitZombieWeek and the Picture Book Gold group.
+She is an award-winning teacher librarian and has been working with neurodivergent learners at Denver Academy since 1995.
+She’s a wife of 25+ years and mama to two young adults, three dogs, two cats, and an ever-rotating variety of other rescue animals.
+Jolene is an active member of SCBWI, part of the KidLitCollective and Picture Book Gold.
 Jolene is represented by agent Kaitlyn Sanchez of Bradford Literary.
-She’s a contributor to If I Could Choose a Best Day: Poems of Possibility (Candlewick, 2025) and the author of Mamiachi and Me (Abrams/Appleseed, 2024, co-authored with her son Dakota), The Ofrenda That We Built (Chronicle, 2024, co-authored with her daughter Shaian), Too Much!
+She’s a contributor to If I Could Choose a Best Day: Poems of Possibility (Candlewick, 2025) and the author of Unbreakable: A Japanese American Family in an American Incarceration Camp (Abrams Childrens 2025, co-authored with Minoru Tonai), Mamiachi and Me (Abrams/Appleseed, 2024, co-authored with her son Dakota), The Ofrenda That We Built (Chronicle, 2024, co-authored with her daughter Shaian), Too Much!
 An Overwhelming Day (Abrams/Appleseed, 2023), the Stars of Latin Pop series (Rourke, 2021), Bionic Beasts: Saving Animal Lives with Artificial Flippers, Legs, and Beaks (Lerner, 2020), and Mac and Cheese and the Personal Space Invader (Clear Fork/Spork 2020).
 Find her online at www.jolenegutierrez.com or on Facebook, Twitter, or Instagram @writerjolene.

 And here's another biography that gives you a little more information about me in first person. ;)